Tencent/TNN/doc/en/user/demo_en.md

    PS: If the script cannot download the model due to network problems, please manually create the corresponding folder according to the information in the script and download it yourself.

+1.1 NPU
+You need to download the NPU DDK libraries first.
+See NPU part in [FAQ](../faq_en.md).

 2. Open the TNNExamples project

    Enter the directory `<path_to_tnn>/examples/android/` and double-click to open the TNNExamples project.

+   NPU ：If encountering  `<path_to_tnn>/examples/android/src/main/jni/thirdparty/hiai_ddk/include/graph`Permission Denied，
+      Clean Project and rerun.

 ### Running result
 1. Face Detection-Pictures